willstepp/writings/hunger/hunger.md

 Mika blushed.

 I am happy to see you safe, my son.
-Everyone in the village now knows me as the mother of Mika, the Boy with the Bow, as the children are saying.
+Everyone in the village now knows me as the mother of Mika, the boy with the bow, as they are saying.
 The hunter with the truest aim.
-I am so proud of you!
+I am proud to be your mother.

 They walked home together and Mika told her about all the things he had done that week.